Symptoms Of A Bad Engine Immobilizer

 • and more.

-You’ll probably need a fresh unit.
-It’s not as simple as switching an old one out for a new one, though.
+You’ll probably need a new unit.
+It’s not as straightforward as switching an old one out for a fresh one, though.
 The new module must be programmed to match your car’s existing ECU.
-Your key also needs to match the new receiver.
+Your key also needs to match the novel receiver.

 How To Repair A Bad Car Immobilizer (Including Cost)